 The property owner, registered architect, licensed engineer, or registered contractor is responsible for obtaining all required permits.
 Permits for Mechanical (HVAC), Electrical, and Plumbing work require the applicant be a state licensed contractor for the specific trade.

 When an actual permit is issued to you, work can begin.
-If work began prior to the issuance of the permit, a penalty will be issued to the owner or contractor.
+If work began prior to the issuance of the permit, a penalty will be issued to the applicant and/or contractor to whom the permit was issued.
 The permit must be available on the job site and available to the inspector.
 If you’ve submitted plans and specifications, the Community Development Services Department will return one set of plans stamped “Approved” to you.
 These approved plans, along with the valid permit, must be available on the job site and available to the inspector.
 Failure to do so may result in failure of an inspection.

 The Community Development Services Department can assist you in determining what permits may or may not be needed for your proposed project.